mliu0506/word-guess-game/README.md

 https://mliu0506.github.io/word-guess-game/

+Pokemon Guess Word is using HTML5, CSS3, Bootstrap 4 and JavaScript.

+This appliaction is support Mobile, ipad, and PC version.

 Guess the Pokemon Character Name.
 Use Key events to listen for the letters that the player will type.
 Press any key to get started!